Greater Egg Harbor officials make final push to get out vote for Oct. 6 referendum

 People are also reading…

-Should the referendum be approved, the three Greater Egg Harbor high schools would receive new, multi-sport turf fields at their respective stadiums.
+Should the referendum be approved, the three high schools would receive new, multisport turf fields at their respective stadiums.
 Turf, the district maintains, would help the field better drain rainwater, require less maintenance and better withstand heavy use.

-Being more durable overall and resilient to rainouts, the turf fields could be made more readily accessible.
-Oakcrest Principal Michael McGhee said the fields could be used regularly for practice and games by a variety of high school sports and programs beyond football, including marching band and lacrosse.
-District officials said that being able to play at their school’s central stadium would be an important experience for student athletes, making them feel valued.
+Oakcrest Principal Michael McGhee said the fields could be used regularly for practice and games by a variety of sports and programs beyond football, including marching band and lacrosse.
+District officials said being able to play at their school’s central stadium would be an important experience for student athletes, making them feel valued.

+EGG HARBOR TOWNSHIP — Madalyn Broom has always been curious about airplanes, talking to flig…

 Oakcrest Athletic Director Dave Bennett said he has seen enthusiasm for the idea among his students.

-“They’re extremely excited for it, they can’t wait to get on there,” Bennet said in a recent interview with The Press of Atlantic City.
+“They’re extremely excited for it.
+They can’t wait to get on there,” Bennett said.

 The fields could also be of use to the schools’ neighbors.
-Oakcrest is in communication with nearby William Davies Middle School about having its teams use the new turf fields, as well as the Hamilton Knights and Mays Landing Lakers youth-football teams, McGhee said.
-District Superintendent James Reina said Absegami and Cedar Creek high schools are having similar conversations with neighboring middle school and youth teams in Galloway Township and Egg Harbor City, respectively.
+Oakcrest is in communication with nearby William Davies Middle School about having its teams use the new turf fields, as well as the Hamilton Knights and Mays Landing Lakers youth football teams, McGhee said.
+Superintendent James Reina said Absegami and Cedar Creek are having similar conversations with neighboring middle school and youth teams in Galloway Township and Egg Harbor City, respectively.

 “The vision is this is going to be their fields also,” McGhee said.

-Greater Egg Harbor officials have said that giving younger children access to the fields on which the varsity teams play would help build enthusiasm and school spirit.
-They would become familiar with the high school and look forward to playing there when they got older.
-McGhee said that having the field be able to serve as an asset to neighboring teams in town would help build a sense of community around Oakcrest, while nurturing “Falcon pride.”

-“If you look at successful areas and successful schools, you have a whole buy-in with the community,” McGhee said.
-“We want to make sure that they know this is Mays Landing high school here in this community.”

 The three schools would, in addition, receive LED lighting, new scoreboards, new or improved field houses and upgrades to their soccer fields.
-They would also have their tennis courts and tracks resurfaced and grounds would be made more accessible.
+They also would have their tennis courts and tracks resurfaced and grounds made more accessible.

+The League of Women Voters of Atlantic County is sponsoring a debate for the New Jersey 2nd …

-There is an array of non-sports renovations that an affirmative referendum vote would effect.
+An affirmative referendum vote would allow for non-sports renovations as well.
 The lighting and sound systems in auditoriums at all three schools would be improved, with the latter allowing for the installation of wireless microphones.
-Reina has said that the sound systems would now be uniform across the district, making them more efficient to operate, while saving money on microphone-rental costs.
+Reina has said the sound systems would be uniform across the district, making them more efficient to operate, while saving money on microphone-rental costs.
 Dust-collection systems, moreover, would be added to the Oakcrest and Absegami woodshops.

 As with the turf fields, there are discussions to have the renovated auditorium be available for use for other drama and music programs from the neighboring community.